ChouseinKec/triax-page/docs/block/components/block.md

 - `Block` is a React functional component that receives a `blockID` prop.
 - It retrieves the block instance and its definition, and renders the block using the definition's `render` function.
 - If the block type is unknown, it displays an error message.
-- The component also registers block-specific actions (like delete) in the bottom panel when the block is selected.
+- The component also registers block-specific actions (like delete) in the bottom LayoutPanel when the block is selected.
 - Child blocks are rendered recursively, allowing for nested block structures.

 ## Props